Selfie (TV series): Filming

 Since Karen Gillan was filming Guardians of the Galaxy at the time, she had to shave her head for the role of Nebula and then wear a wig as Eliza on Selfie.
 In the pilot, she wore a generic wig for most of the first episode, then later switched to a personal wig that was made from her real hair after the character's makeunder scene and for the rest of the show.
 Her personal wig was made by the same costume department that worked on Star Wars: The Force Awakens.

+Emily Kapnek decided that Gillan, who is Scottish, should portray Eliza as an American, which Kapnek felt was appropriate for the series.
+She explained, "It’s a very different story when you tell the story of a Scottish girl shunned by her coworkers.
+It obviously takes on an entirely different meaning.
+It was important to the material that she be American."

 In the sixth episode, "Never Block Cookies" written by Brian Rubenstein and aired before the cancellation was announced, the writer described the behind the scenes with Gillan and Cho's characters, Eliza and Henry, having an intimate moment, which lead to an almost kiss.
 Rubenstein said that he remembered that moment in particular: “Emily [Kapnek] came down and was sort of orchestrating how that whole thing would go.
 Just the chemistry between those two was really cool to watch; it felt that way on set.”